-- Online sign up for your enrollment meeting will be available May 1st.
-Please check back in May to sign up and fill out online paperwork before attending a meeting.
+- Online sign up for your enrollment meeting is available.
+Please sign up and fill out online paperwork before attending a meeting.

 - All prospective AHA! teens must attend a mandatory enrollment/informational meeting in order to enroll in AHA’s! after school program.

 - These meetings go over what AHA! is, what groups we are offering, next steps in enrolling, and a chance for everyone to determine if AHA! is a good fit for your teen.

 - Enrollment meetings happen a few weeks prior to the beginning of each semester.

 - Emails regarding these meetings go out approximately in January for Spring Semester, May for Summer Semester, and September for Fall Semester.

 - In these emails you will get all the information regarding when and where theses meetings will take place.